Rupee opens at all-time low of 83.06 against US dollar

 The development came a day after the Indian currency had breached the 83 per dollar mark to fall to a record low.

-The rupee on Thursday fell 6 paise to an all-time low of 83.06 against US dollar in early trade, PTI reported.
+The rupee on Thursday fell 6 paise to an all-time low of 83.06 against dollar in early trade amid continuous foreign capital outflows and a strong US currency in the overseas markets, PTI reported.

-On Wednesday, the Indian currency had breached the 83 per dollar mark to fall to a record low amid the outflow of foreign capital from India and rising crude oil prices in the global market.
-It tumbled 60 paise to close at its lifetime low of 83 against the dollar.
+On Wednesday, the Indian currency had breached the 83 per dollar mark to fall to a record low due to rising crude oil prices in the global market and on signs that strong inflation will keep major central banks firmly in rate-hiking mode.
+It tumbled 60 paise to close at its lifetime low of 83.02 per dollar.

-Analysts also attributed the decline in rupee to indications that major central banks might hike interest rates amid high inflation.
+“A couple of oil and gas public sector undertakings may have made dollar purchases of about $1 billion,” Vice President of Shinhan Bank Kunal Sodhani told Business Standard.
+“As the USD/INR was trading in a very narrow range of 82 to 82.40 for a couple of trading sessions, liquidity remained quite thin in the market.”

+Higher US benchmark also added to the rupee’s weakness.
+According to dealers, the Reserve Bank of India did not step in to contain the situation, leading to depreciation of the local currency.